DESTINI Profiler 2014 1.0 Released

 - Antialiasing and the Ability to Apply Textures: These two enhancements allow users to create more detailed and visually appealing models.

-Beck Technology has an unstated theme for each DESTINI Profiler version which is to tighten the quality of the existing features.
+Beck Technology has an unstated theme for each DESTINI Profiler version in order to tighten the quality of the existing features.
 In the 2014 1.0 version, heavy attention was placed on providing more stable energy analysis, faster grading of topography’s in Site 3D, and lightening the models so that you can create larger models without experiencing slowdown issues.
 They have re-implemented their CAD import to support having both lighter models as well as better support for trace edge functionality that allows users to create 1, 2 and 3D objects simply by clicking a single edge of a CAD underlay and allowing DProfiler to trace the rest of the connected edges automatically.

 “Often when we sell DESTINI Profiler the very first thing the client wants to do with it is use it as a sales tool,” said Michael Boren, Director of Research and Development for Beck Technology.
 “They want to come to an interview with new technology that can showcase their technical prowess and wow the owners with ‘something more than just a pretty model’.
 DESTINI Profiler 2014 1.0 has incorporated those requests while maintaining the stance that the software is a practical asset to innovative construction firms.”